Whether you should thread or wax your eyebrows has been a debate for years. But is one really better for your brows?

 - If done incorrectly, can cause irritation and ingrown hairs

 People who have sensitive skin often benefit from threading rather than waxing.
+It’s a more natural hair removal method than waxing since it doesn’t involve any chemicals.
 Others also turn to threading when they are wanting a more precise shape or natural brow, as it is much easier to pick out individual hairs you would like removed with threading.

 What lasts longer: waxing or threading?